ivan-burgio/ivan-burgio/README.md

 # 💫 About Me:
-Welcome to my profile!<br>I am a FullStack Web Development student who really enjoys learning about programming.<br>I currently work outside the IT sector but I am looking for the first place to enter.
+Welcome to my profile!<br>I am a FullStack Web Development student who really enjoys learning about programming.<br>I currently work as a programmer.

 ---